white07S/OptionPricing/README.md

 ### Running the Application

-- **Using the JAR File**:
+- **Using Maven**:

   ```bash
   mvn clean javafx:run
   ```

-- Ensure that the `OptionPricing-0.0.1-SNAPSHOT.jar` file is in your current directory.
+  Ensure that the `OptionPricing-0.0.1-SNAPSHOT.jar` file is in your current directory.

 ## Conclusion